The Washington State University Pullman Catalog

 Crop Science

 A minor in crop science may be obtained by students from this and other departments.
-A minimum of 16 credit hours for the minor must include 9 hours of upper-division work taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.
+A minimum of 16 credit hours for the minor must include 9 credits of upper-division work earned in WSU courses or through WSU-approved education abroad or educational exchange courses.
 See crop science advisor.

 Geospatial Analysis